 - There are only maybe a handful of formulae worth using, and

-- Its way quicker (as well as more impressive to the less informed) to write them in yourself.
+- It's way quicker (and more impressive to the less informed) to write them in yourself.

 Each formula is comprised of the following parts:

-- The Command which is the phrase immediately after the "=" which is what tells Excel to do that thing.
+- The Command is the phrase immediately after the "=" which tells Excel to do that thing.

 - An open parenthesis immediately after the command

 - One or more variables which you're telling Excel to calculate with (one hot tip is that you can always tell what kind of variables you need as well as how many by simply typing in the command you're looking to use).

 - A closed parenthesis (which is always how formulae should end).